 Command or Action Purpose Step 1 dir filesystem: Displays the directories on the specified file system.
-Example: For filesystem: , use flash: for the system board flash device.
-Switch# dir flash: Step 2 mkdir directory_name Creates a new directory.
-Directory names are case sensitive Example: and are limited to 45 characters between the slashes (/); the name cannot contain control characters, spaces, slashes, Switch# mkdir new_configs quotes, semicolons, or colons.
+Example: Switch# dir flash: For filesystem :, use flash: for the system board flash device.
+Step 2 mkdir directory_name Example: Switch# mkdir new_configs Creates a new directory.
+Directory names are case sensitive and are limited to 45 characters between the slashes (/); the name cannot contain control characters, spaces, slashes, quotes, semicolons, or colons.